Thousands Rally In Georgia As Parliament Debates foreign Influence Law - UrduPoint

 The bill has sparked outrage in Georgia and concern in the West, with many arguing it undermines Georgia's bid for European Union membership.

-Lawmakers voted 78 to 25 to approve the draft bill for further debate.
+Lawmakers voted 78 to 25 to move the draft bill along for further debate.

+Georgia's President Salome Zurabishbili -- who is at loggerheads with the ruling party -- condemned the move as "against the will of the population".

+It "is a direct provocation -- a Russian strategy of destabilisation," she said.

-Whistling and shouting, "No to the Russian law!" thousands rallied in the evening outside the parliament building in Tbilisi, blocking traffic on the main thoroughfare of the Georgian capital.
+Thousands rallied in the evening outside the parliament building in Tbilisi, blocking traffic on the main thoroughfare of the Georgian capital, whistling and shouting: "No to the Russian law!"

 Riot police cordoned off entrances to the legislature and demonstrators briefly scuffled with them, attempting to push against the police line, an AFP journalist witnessed.